ctu-vras/touch-coder/README.md

    - You can also navigate by clicking on Timeline 1 or Timeline 2.

 5. **Select Clothing Zones:**
-   - Click the "Cloth" button to select the zones that are covered with clothes.
+   - Click the "Clothes" button to select the zones that are covered with clothes.
-   - Save the selection by closing the Cloth window.
+   - Save the selection by closing the Clothes window.

 6. **Select Limb:**
    - Choose a limb using the radio buttons located under the diagram.